Tech foundations

 The heart of your business processes

-A subscription company's tech stack is the foundation of both its operations and its ability to scale, becoming the heart of the business as well as orchestrating central revenue processes.
-All subscription businesses will have started with their own selection of platforms in order to fulfill different functions within the organization.
-This is typically some variant on a CRM and accounting or enterprise resource planning (ERP).
+A subscription company’s technology stack forms the foundation of its operations and its ability to scale, becoming the heart of the business while orchestrating central revenue processes.
+Most subscription businesses begin with a mix of platforms to fulfill various organizational functions, typically including a Customer Relationship Management (CRM) system, payment service provider, accounting software, or Enterprise Resource Planning (ERP) system.

-These systems tend to work sufficiently in the early start-up days of your business, leaning on human resources to link processes and align the customer experience.
-However, as businesses grow it quickly becomes very difficult to do things that way.
-The need for a dedicated engine to handle subscription processes, particularly in customer self-service and automation for billing and contract management becomes clear.
+These systems often work well in the early stages of a subscription model, relying on manual and technical resources to connect processes and support the customer experience.
+However, as businesses grow, this approach quickly becomes difficult to maintain.
+The need for a dedicated engine to manage subscription processes, especially customer self-service, billing, and contract automation, becomes clear.

-The lack of configurable options for subscription processes in standard CRMs and accounting platforms means you don't have the tools to support different customer uses cases, making business growth challenging for two reasons:
+The lack of configurable options for subscription processes in standard platforms often limits the ability to support diverse customer use cases, making business growth challenging for two main reasons:

-• It usually involves a significant amount of customization in order to meet the needs of different business scenarios, which is time consuming and costly to implement as well as manage.
+- It typically requires extensive customization to meet the needs of different business scenarios, which is both time consuming and costly to implement and maintain.

 Choosing technology that automates and unifies processes minimizes growth pains in scaling subscription businesses.